zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

             <div k-template>{{dataItem.name}}</div>
         </kendo-mobile-list-view>

-At this step we will define a very basic template to verify that the data is loaded and displayed correctly.
+At this step we will define a basic template to verify that the data is loaded and displayed correctly.
 Later we will enhance the template with image, button and link to details view.
 If you run the application now you should see a list of products.

 For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/3)